Skip to content

 A 2025 study in MDPI Brain Sciences found that university students in the sleep condition recalled significantly more prose details than students who stayed awake the same duration.

-Did you know?
+Try this one and check the result yourself.
 A 20-minute afternoon nap beats 20 minutes of extra awake review.
-Lahl et al. (2008) showed the nap group retained more than the review group, even though the nappers didn’t study at all during those minutes.
-Your sleeping brain is doing encoding work.
+Lahl et al. (2008) found the nap group retained more than the review group, even though the nappers studied nothing during those minutes.
+Your sleeping brain was busy encoding the whole time.

 Exercise is the other free upgrade.
-A single 20-minute walk or light jog before studying raises BDNF, a protein that helps your brain build stronger links between neurons during encoding.
-Roig et al. (2013) reviewed 29 studies and found one bout of exercise before or after learning improved long-term retention across ages and fitness levels.
-The strongest effect came when exercise preceded the study session.
+One 20-minute walk or light jog before studying raises BDNF, a protein that helps your brain build stronger links between neurons during the narrow window when you’re actually trying to encode new material, which is exactly why moving first and studying second outperforms sitting still and diving straight in.
+Roig et al. (2013) reviewed 29 studies and found a single bout of exercise before or after learning improved long-term retention across ages and fitness levels.
+The effect ran strongest when exercise came first.

 The evening study protocol (stack 3 techniques in 45 minutes):